bheimbu/evolutionary_ecology/docs/source/lectures.rst

   The same 🔓 password can be used to unlock the assignment list as well as all other files that have been locked.

-`Lecture 1 - Oribatid Mites: An Introduction <https://owncloud.gwdg.de/index.php/s/u8rlqOWCnuVbuKU>`_ and `the presentation <https://owncloud.gwdg.de/index.php/s/rHHZ8R3NnbbKfvu>`_
+`Lecture 1/1 - Oribatid Mites: An Introduction <https://owncloud.gwdg.de/index.php/s/u8rlqOWCnuVbuKU>`_

-`Lecture 1 - Oribatid Mites: An Introduction ...continued <https://owncloud.gwdg.de/index.php/s/mWNYMLc2cU2BlqT>`_
+`Lecture 1/2 - Oribatid Mites: An Introduction ...continued <https://owncloud.gwdg.de/index.php/s/mWNYMLc2cU2BlqT>`_ and `the presentation <https://owncloud.gwdg.de/index.php/s/rHHZ8R3NnbbKfvu>`_

 `Lecture 2 - Why Phylogeny <https://owncloud.gwdg.de/index.php/s/nD3xadSDV3qVZxz>`_ and `the presentation <https://owncloud.gwdg.de/index.php/s/bxqP1EAKQvCitZt>`_